How to Provision Persistent Volume Claims on Vultr Kubernetes Engine

 Conclusion

-In this guide, you learned different Block Storage types and classes available globally on Vultr, you provisioned an HDD block storage and you also explored how to expand the storage of an existing block storage attached to the instance.
+In this guide, you learned about the different persistent storage types and classes available globally on Vultr, including both Vultr Block Storage (VBS) and Vultr File System (VFS).
+You provisioned an HDD block storage volume and also explored how to expand the storage of an existing volume attached to a Kubernetes cluster.